- What is a donor after circulatory death?

 - What if I change my mind?

 You may change your decision regarding organ donation at any time.
-As there is no donor register, it is sufficient to simply destroy the old donor card and complete a new one, as well as inform your next of kin that your wishes have changed.
+It is sufficient to simply destroy the old donor card and complete a new one, as well as inform your next of kin that your wishes have changed.

 - Are older versions of the donor card still valid?